adsr/loghup/README.md

 Also note that there is a small overhead for copying log data over pipes that one could avoid entirely by logging directly to disk from your process.

-Nevertheless, see `TODO` for some ideas that may make this program useful in other scenarios.
+Nevertheless, see the TODO section for some ideas that may make this program useful in other scenarios.

 # Build